-- At least 24 hrs of graduate coursework: at least 14 hrs from 500-level and above courses, including 2 hrs of FDSC 501 Seminar and 1 hr of ANSC/PLSC 525 Research Ethics. - These two courses cannot be used toward the MS degree: - FDSC 502 Registration for Use of Facilities - FDSC 504 Research Planning - 6 hours of FDSC 500 Thesis Research: 3 hours must be taken in the last semester.
+- At least 24 hrs of graduate coursework: at least 14 hrs from 500-level and above courses, including 2 hrs of FDSC 501 Seminar and 1 hr of ANSC/PLSC 525 Research Ethics and at least 3 hours of graduate level statistics courses - These two courses cannot be used toward the MS degree: - FDSC 502 Registration for Use of Facilities - FDSC 504 Research Planning - 6 hours of FDSC 500 Thesis Research: 3 hours must be taken in the last semester.

-Worksheet to self-check courses meeting the MS degree requirements
+Worksheet to self-check courses meeting the MS degree requirements\

 Course Number and Title Credit Hrs Semester(s) Taken Grade

-400-level courses approved for graduate credit
+400-level courses approved for graduate e credit ·

+·

+500

-Courses numbered with 500 and above (minimum of 14 hrs ex cluding FDSC 502 and 504)
+Courses numbered with 500 and above ( kcluaing FDSC 502 and 504)

 FDSC 501 Seminar 1

 FDSC 501 Seminar 1

 ANSC/PLSC 525 Research Ethics 1

-Thesis research (minimum of 6 hours; mu ıst have at least 3 hrs in the last semester) 1
+Thesis research (minimum of 6 hours; m ust have at least 3 hr s in the last semester)

-FDSC 500 Thesis Research
+FDSC 500 Thesis Research 1

+Total modit have far the deares

 Total credit hours for the degree

-Courses not to be used toward MS degre e
+Courses not to be used toward MS degree e

-1 I
+ļ

-Use separate rows for repeated courses.
+\Use separate rows for repeated courses.